 The MGA has maintained active public outreach and engagement throughout GSP development and implementation.
 The Periodic Evaluation has been on the agenda at all MGA Board meetings since December 2023 (total of 4 meetings).
-Public comments - which were received at all 4 meetings - have been limited to a single individual who has commented on availability of AEM data, effects of increased water demands associated with state housing mandates, and issues and recommendations related to increasing chloride in the Seascape area.
-In addition to public Boards meetings, the MGA has committed to outreach and engagement through an active website, timely press releases, direct mailings, bi-monthly drop-in office hours, and routine electronic newsletters.
+Public comments received at all 4 meetings included comments on availability of AEM data, effects of increased water demands associated with state housing mandates, and issues and recommendations related to increasing chloride in the Seascape area.
+In addition to public Board meetings, the MGA has committed to outreach and engagement through an active website, timely press releases, direct mailings, and routine electronic newsletters.